Faculty

 SC Johnson Graduate School of Management, Cornell University

-Prior to Johnson, Pascarella spent 15 years working at bulge bracket investment banks.
-He has advised clients on over $35 billion of merger and acquisition transactions and led equity, convertible and debt financing transactions totaling over $9 billion in proceeds.
+Prior to joining SC Johnson, Pascarella spent 15 years working at bulge bracket investment banks.
+He has advised clients on over $35 billion in merger and acquisition transactions and led equity, convertible and debt financing transactions totaling over $9 billion in proceeds.
 Most recently, Pascarella was a director in the technology investment banking group at Citi.
-While at Citi, Pascarella was an active participant in the Investment Banking Associate Training Program, developing and delivering hard and soft skills courses.
+While at Citi, he was an active participant in the Investment Banking Associate Training Program, developing and delivering hard and soft skills courses.
 Prior to joining Citi, he was a technology project manager at Goldman Sachs, where he led the design, development, implementation and support of global trading technology systems.

 Kathleen Rauch, RN, MSHQS, BSN, CPHQ